platy/structures-and-algorithms/README.md

 Several entries could have the same hash and so some form of collision handling is necessary, a typical method is to have a linked list in the bucket.
 Collisions slow the HashSet so ideally there wont be any, though making the hashtable large enough to avoid them causes memory to be wasted.

+## Adjacency list (Graph)

+A representation of a graph as a collection of unordered lists, each one representing a vertex in the graph, each list describes the set of neighbours of the vertex.
+The OO adjacency list proposed by Goodrich and Tamassia consists of Vertex objects which contain a collection of Edge objects, each of which has a pointer to both Vertices it connects.
+The object can also store extra information about the edge.